Time to talk about the place where we spend most of our time: the BEDROOM.

 - Avoid large pieces of human portrait or photography

 You will want you and your spouse to be the only energy center in the room.
-Any other things that read human will distract some of the energy flow.
+A large frame of portrait distracts the energy from flowing to you.